-- 4. The GDC is set up and governed by the Dentists Act 1984 (as amended)('the Dentists Act') and the Rules made under it, as well as a range of other statutory duties in relation to information governance set out in the General Data Protection Regulation, Data Protection Act 2018, the Human Rights Act 1998 and the Freedom of Information Act 2000. - 5.
+- 4. The GDC is set up and governed by the Dentists Act 1984 (as amended) ('the Dentists Act') and the Rules made under it, as well as a range of other statutory duties in relation to information governance set out in the General Data Protection Regulation, Data Protection Act 2018, the Human Rights Act 1998 and the Freedom of Information Act 2000. - 5.
 As a body corporate, the GDC's existence was and is continued by section 1 of the Dentists Act.
 The over-arching objective of the Council in exercising their functions under this Act is the protection of the public. - 6.
 The General Data Protection Regulation, Data Protection Act 2018, and Freedom of Information Act 2000 impose duties in relation to the disclosure of information in specific situations.
-The GDC has adopted the model publication scheme approved by the Information Commissioner's Office, which can be found on the GDC website. - 7.
-The GDC is under a statutory obligation under the Dentists Act to make the registers of dentists and dental care professionals available to members of the public by publishing the registers on the GDC website. - 8.
-The Dentists Act requires us to co-operate as far as possible (including sharing information) with those who are concerned with the employment, education or regulation of dentists and dental care professionals, including overseas regulators and the NHS. - 9.
-The GDC has a statutory duty under the General Dental Council (Fitness to Practise) Rules Order of Council 2006 to publish, as soon as is reasonably practical, particulars of orders and decisions made by any of its public Practice Committees in relation to both dentists and dental care professionals, including: - a. interim, substantive, review and restoration orders; - b. any order to remove or amend a fraudulent entry or an incorrect entry on the register including, where relevant, its reasons; and - c. any decision given on appeal.
+The GDC has adopted the model publication scheme approved by the Information Commissioner's Office. - 7.
+The GDC is under a statutory obligation under the Dentists Act to make the registers of dentists and dental care professionals (DCPs) available to members of the public by publishing the registers on the GDC's website. - 8.
+The Dentists Act requires us to co-operate as far as possible (including sharing information) with those who are concerned with the employment, education or regulation of dentists and DCPs, including overseas regulators and the NHS. - 9.
+The GDC has a statutory duty under the General Dental Council (Fitness to Practise) Rules Order of Council 2006 ('the Rules') to publish, as soon as is reasonably practical, particulars of orders and decisions made by any of its public practice committees in relation to both dentists and DCPs, including:

-- 10. What we publish must be accurate, relevant and proportionate.
+- a. interim, substantive, review and restoration orders - b. any order to remove or amend a fraudulent entry or an incorrect entry on the register including, where relevant, its reasons, and - c. any decision given on appeal. - 10.
+What we publish must be accurate, relevant and proportionate.
 Furthermore, the level of detail published and the length of time it remains publicly available must be proportionate, striking a fair balance between the public interest objectives highlighted above and fairness to all participants involved in the process.
-For that reason, FTP decisions that are published on the GDC website will normally be removed from the website within the timescales set out below.
-The published versions of FTP decisions are also likely to be redacted or contain anonymised information.
-For example, normally we do not identify witnesses by name in FTP decisions and the GDC also has the power to withhold any information concerning the physical or mental health of a person which it considers to be confidential. - 11.
-How we will use and share information in the course of regulatory activities in line with the General Data Protection Regulation and Data Protection Act 2018 is described in the GDC's privacy notice available on our website.
-The GDC's Data Protection Policy explains more about how we keep your information secure and is available as part of our suite of information security policies, you will find the Data Protection Policy at page 14.
+For that reason, FtP decisions that are published on the Dental Professionals Hearings Service ('the Hearings service') website will normally be removed within the timescales set out below.
+The published versions of FtP decisions are also likely to be redacted or contain anonymised information.
+For example, normally we do not identify witnesses by name in FtP decisions and the GDC also has the power to withhold any information concerning the physical or mental health of a person which it considers to be confidential. - 11.
+How we will use and share information in the course of regulatory activities in line with the General Data Protection Regulation and Data Protection Act 2018 is described in the GDC's privacy notice which is available on the GDC website.
+The GDC's Data Protection Policy explains more about how we keep our information secure.